Quimper Wildlife Corridor

 The Preservation Story

 In the early 1990s, population growth began to boom in the City of Port Townsend and Jefferson County with one of the highest rates of population growth in the state.
-It became clear that there was a short window of opportunity to protect “critical areas” of the land base that are important to community health (as per the State of Washington’s Growth Management Act), such as wetlands, fish and wildlife habitat, aquifer recharge areas and frequently flooded areas.
+It became clear that there was a short window of opportunity to protect “critical areas” of the land base that are important to community health (as per the State of Washington’s Growth Management Act), such as wetlands, fish and wildlife habitat, aquifer recharge areas, and frequently flooded areas.

 The idea for the Quimper Wildlife Corridor came from an Evergreen College student who conducted a feasibility study for a wildlife corridor concept.
 She conceived of a project to work on shielding the forest from new development due to the benefits this land provides in its natural state.
-The Corridor is important for managing stormwater and keeping our local water clean.
+The corridor is important for managing stormwater and keeping our local water clean.
 It protects an urban wildlife refuge that provides natural habitat and safe passage for wildlife in a rapidly urbanizing environment, and it provides open space and recreational trails for Port Townsend’s growing population.

 The Protected Property Today